alexsabr/AS_Booksynthetized/networking.md

 than web browsing, which is less intense, but also very subject to burst of demands.

 #### Traffic Shaping / throttling
+The token bucket  algorithm (or it's cousin the leaky bucket) allows routers to manage sudden burst of communication without getting overflowed.
+A message emitter manages a bucket of tokens pertaining to a link with a router.
+When the emitter want's to send a message, it consumes a token from the bucket.
+If the bucket is empty, it cannot send any message until it has received a token to consume.
+If the sender has a burst of messages to send, it can send them as fast as the link can handle as long as it consumes token in relation to the messages it sends. when the bucket is empty, the sender will hold any new messages to the router, until the bucket starts to replenish.
+Thanks to this algorithm, burst of messages are allowed within reason, before smoothing it out to a more sustainable flow.
+Other options of traffic throttling involve:
+- router deleting random packets in the heap when it detects  early in a congestion, hoping that the transport layer interprets the packet loss as a congestion marker and reduces the flow (transport protocol TCP correctly assesses packet loss this way )
+- Choke packets :  router sending a packet to the emitter asking it to reduce the flow of data
+- Explicit Congestion Notification (ECN) : tagging a packet before it being delivered so the receiver detects the impeding congestion and notifies the sender to reduce the flow of packets

 #### Load Shedding :